williankeller/trello-auto-scroll/README.md

 4. Open your Trello Board, click at the extension icon and just **Start auto scroll**!

 ### Change log
-Follow all the new features that have been released in this version or earlier released versions.
+Follow the new features have been released in this version or earlier released versions under the [CHANGELOG.md](https://github.com/williankeller/trello-auto-scroll/blob/HEAD/CHANGELOG.md) file.

 ### Can I contribute?
 Sure!
 We need all help to make this extension better and better.
-Just take a look at the [CONTRIBUTING.md](https://github.com/williankeller/trello-auto-scroll/blob/master/CONTRIBUTING.md) file to follow the contributing process.
+Just take a look at the [CONTRIBUTING.md](https://github.com/williankeller/trello-auto-scroll/blob/HEAD/CONTRIBUTING.md) file to follow the contributing process.